Introduction

 Embracing Natural Instincts in a Positive Way

-Territorial marking is a fundamental aspect of dog behavior, linked to their instinct to claim and protect their space.
-By understanding this behavior, dog owners can address floor scratching more effectively, providing alternative outlets for marking and reinforcing positive behaviors.
+Territorial marking is a natural part of dog behavior, linked to their instinct to claim and protect their space.
+By understanding this behavior, dog owners can manage floor scratching better, offering alternative marking options and encouraging positive behaviors.

-Through outdoor play, designated marking areas, and consistent routines, it’s possible to satisfy your dog’s territorial instincts in a manner that keeps both their natural behaviors and your home in harmony.
+With outdoor play, designated marking areas, and consistent routines, you can meet your dog’s territorial instincts while keeping your home intact.

 Addressing Underlying Medical Causes of Floor Scratching